 - Experiment with various investing strategies to find your preference for building wealth.

 - Never take diversification, patience, and proper asset allocation for granted.

 - Study the best investors of the previous generation and the common traits among them.
 You’ll start to patterns.

 Even with technology disruption, political fears, rising rates, and all the risks that exist in today’s world… you’ll come to understand that foregoing short-term excitement for long-term sustainability is the key to successfully building wealth.

 Kylven’s Commentary: Many early investors want to get rich quick or exhibit the “fear of missing out” mentality.
 Both should be forgotten in favor of proven investing strategies that are guaranteed to produce returns in the long term.
 I like how Trevor framed his penny stock losses as “bet after bet.”
 That is essentially what they are.
 Micro-cap stock companies are not held to the higher reporting standard of blue chip organizations on the exchange, which makes them primarily a gamble.
 They also experience extreme volatility and you may not even find a buyer for your holdings when a penny stock peaks.
 There are much better high risk investment options out there.
 In every similar case, only invest (insert typical overused phrase) money you can afford to lose.

-I am a 24-year investing enthusiast with experience in real estate, startups, cryptocurrency, stocks, and (very unsuccessfully) option trading.
+A 24-year investing enthusiast with experience in real estate, startups, cryptocurrency, stocks, and option trading.
 My current role is Head of Content at Clever Real Estate.
 Previously, I interned for J.P.
 Morgan in their Asset Management division and graduated from the University of Missouri – Columbia.